RamilMukhametov/FM/README.md

 The Fashion MNIST dataset is a large freely available database of fashion images that is commonly used for training and testing various machine learning systems.

-`main.py` - script for training the image recognition model
+`main.py` - training the image recognition model

 `model.pth` - saved image recognition model